palletorsson/partybox/README.md

 * $ sudo reboot

-* Setup the the wifi-network as a honeypot.
-This will allow anyone with Wi-Fi on their laptop or phone to connect to the PI using the SSID "partyBox" and in the end it will allow of interaction with the local server.
+If everything works it is time to setup the the wifi-network as a honeypot.
+This will allow anyone with Wi-Fi on their laptop or phone to connect to the PI using the SSID "partyBox" and share.

 Network setup partybox
 ======================